 Carmen is teaching the first year gateway module for the Philosophy, Politics & Economics (PPE) programme, called ‘Political and Economic Philosophy.’
 In addition, she is teaching two third-year modules: ‘Ethics, Economics, and Public Policy,’ and ‘Politics and Justice in International Law.’
 Her areas of teaching competency are: history of political thought, contemporary political theory (theories of justice, multiculturalism, liberalism and its critics), and global justice.

-Oxford Handbook of Freedom, co-editor with David Schmidtz, (Oxford University Press, forthcoming 2018) online first.
+Oxford Handbook of Freedom, co-editor with David Schmidtz, (Oxford University Press, 2018).

 Book Review: Steven Ratner, The Thin Justice of International Law, OUP 2015, Notre Dame Philosophical Review, January 2017.

 “A Legal Conventionalist Approach to Pollution”, Law and Philosophy, 35:4 337-363 (2016).

 "Boundaries, Subjections to Laws and Affected Interests", Oxford Handbook of Freedom, (Oxford University Press,) online first 2017.

 The Institutions of International Justice, guest editor for Social Philosophy and Policy issue 32:1 (Fall 2015).

 Review of Freedom Beyond Sovereignty: Reconstructing Liberal Individualism by Sharon Krause (University of Chicago Press, 2015), Notre Dame Philosophical Review September 2015.

 Divided Sovereignty: International Institutions and the Limits of State Authority (Oxford University Press, 2015).

 Part of a Critical Dialogue in Perspectives on Politics, 14:1.
 2016 along with Joan Cocks’s Sovereignty and Other Political Delusions, (NY: Bloomsbury, 2015).